2025-05-17

 have any cash to give change.
 Cash is considered ultra

-inconvenient, some merchants may refuse to sell you goods and
+inconvenient, some merchants simply refuse to sell you goods and

 services if you are not equipped with mobile payment.